Who Wears Scleral Lenses?

 Scleral lenses are often used to treat eye diseases and conditions including:

-If you suffer from any of these diseases or their symptoms, speak with our helpful staff at The Madison Eyes Scleral Lens and Keratoconus Center.
+If you suffer from any of these diseases or their symptoms, speak with our helpful staff at Madison Eyes.
 Let us help you live a higher quality of life with better, more comfortable vision.

 Scleral Lenses For Eye Allergies